raganwald/braythwayt.com/_posts/2017-05-24-resiliency.md

 ### the lesson learned

-Now, there is a lesson to be learned about AV projectors and some OS X settings that make it just work when plugged in.
-And a greater lesson, a meta-lesson, about doing dry runs before the event to check things like AV settings.

-There's another lesson about basic freaking mathematics, and maybe practicing the demo a few times if probability is involved.
-But basic math.
-Yes, basic math.
+Now, there is a lesson to be learned about AV projectors, and settings, and about doing dry runs before the event.
+There's another lesson about basic mathematics, and probability.
+And yes, there's a lesson about race conditions.[^race]

-And yes, there's a lesson about race conditions.
-Actually, although that was the most embarrassing thing, I don't know if there's a lesson there.
-Race conditions are hard, frameworks are finicky, and sometimes the best way to find a bug is to demo the software in front of a crowd.
-The "demo gods" are capricious, and one day the smile upon you, and another they cast you down.
+[^race]: Actually, race conditions are hard, frameworks are finicky, and sometimes the best way to find a bug is to demo the software in front of a crowd.
+So maybe there's no lesson about race conditions.

-You just have to be **resilient**, and come back to work and not start questioning whether you belong.
+But lessons or not, the "demo gods" are capricious, and one day the smile upon you, and another they cast you down.
+Being better just means having them smile more often.
+But we can never be perfect.

-So to me, this is the lesson, and it's why I'm writing and sharing this: _It's emotionally draining to give a demo, even a successful one.
-Yes, it hurts to have a demo go wrong in front of people you care about.
+It's emotionally draining to give a demo, even a successful one.
+I hurts to have a demo go wrong in front of people you care about.
 I hurt, you hurt.
 When you feel trepidation before going on stage, are not alone.
-We all feel it, even those of us with "experience" and a "blog" and invitations to fly around the world to stand on stage in front of people._ **You are not alone.**
+We all feel it, even those of us with "experience" and a "blog" and invitations to fly around the world to stand on stage in front of people. *You are not alone.*

+So instead of trying to be perfect, instead of never taking chances, or trying to avoid ever failing under the spotlight, we should seek to be **resilient**, and weather the storms, and rebuild when our code breaks. _Resiliency is more important than perfection_.

-And the big lesson I learned, and keep learning, is this: _Resiliency is more important than perfection_.
-A strong, supportive culture—like we have at [PagerDuty]—helps you bounce back.
-It doesn't mean you won't screw up in a demo, or check in some code that causes a SEV-1 one day, but it does mean that people will support you and work with you and drag you back from your embarrassment and support your "feels."
+This lesson I learned, and keep learning, is this: A strong, supportive culture—like we have at [PagerDuty]—helps us bounce back.
+It doesn't mean we won't screw up in a demo, or check in some code that causes a SEV-1 one day, but it does mean that people will support us and work with us and drag us back from your embarrassment and support our "feels."

-And that's what really matters.
-Social resiliency.
-Emotional resiliency.
-Get that right, and while you still have to do a lot of other stuff well, you now have a safety net, you have a way back from the woods.
+That culture, that support for us when we are vulnerable, is the foundation of our resiliency.
+And as noted above...

-Resiliency is more important than perfection.
+> Resiliency is more important than perfection.

+---

+### notes